dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

 To check if the tool you want to migrate has a tool name, select the tool's entry on Dockstore and look at the title on top.
 The title consists of:
 ``<image registry>/<organization name>/<repository name>/<optional tool name>:<version name>``

-If you see a tool name inserted, you must include the name field in your ``/.dockstore.yml``.
+If you see a tool name inserted, you must include the name field in your .dockstore.yml file.

 .. include:: /assets/templates/tools/example-2-name.yml
   :code:

-If you have multiple tools registered on Dockstore that stem from the same GitHub repo, a single ``.dockstore.yml`` can be used to convert them.
-For examples of this, check out our :doc:`template .dockstore.yml files <assets/templates/tools/tools>`
+If you have multiple tools registered on Dockstore that stem from the same GitHub repo, a single .dockstore.yml can be used to convert them.
+For examples of this, check out our :doc:`template .dockstore.yml files </assets/templates/tools/tools>`

 .. decided to remove /assets/images/docs/github-apps-multiple-tools.png and /assets/images/docs/github-apps-multiple-tools-with-name.png as the filenames within them are a little confusing; may be worth doing something like that but with globalAligner and localAligner later

 Your New Entry in Dockstore
 ---------------------------

-Once you've adding a ``.dockstore.yml`` to the desired branch of your repository and installed the app, you should see a new tool appear on your ``/my-tools`` page.
+Once you've adding a .dockstore.yml to the desired branch of your repository and installed the app, you should see a new tool appear on your ``/my-tools`` page.
 The tool path will start with ``github.com`` and you should see that the ``Tool Information`` section looks a bit different from your existing tool.

 .. figure:: /assets/images/docs/github-app-tool.png
    :alt: New GitHub App tool

 The mode is ``Automatically synced via GitHub App`` instead of one of our three build modes, and information about paths and your Docker Image is no longer included.
 You are also not able to refresh or restub the new GitHub App tool.
-Since you can't refresh the entire tool anymore, **new** versions from GitHub (releases/branches) that you want to add to Dockstore must have a ``.dockstore.yml`` file.
+Since you can't refresh the entire tool anymore, **new** versions from GitHub (releases/branches) that you want to add to Dockstore must have a .dockstore.yml file.

 .. _keeping old tool around: